February 20, 2016

 where Douglass lived for over 20 years after his return to America from his

 |Mark your calendars for March 26, 2016: "Sisters In Spirit," presented by Dr. Sally Roesch Wagner

-The map below gives an overview of the Local History and Genealogy web site click on it for a full size view
+The map below gives an overview of the Local History & Genealogy web site; click on it for a full-size view

 The Local History and Genealogy Division offers expert in-person reference service, as well as telephone and email service for quick reference questions.
 All materials in the Local History and Genealogy Division are restricted to use within the department, but a significant and growing portion of the collection is available online.
 Also, as many materials are old and fragile, photocopying is restricted, but patrons may bring in equipment to photograph items.